Skip to content

 Digital Payments & Fintech · Cameroon

-Fintech & digital payments rules in Cameroon (2026)
+Fintech & payments regulation in Cameroon (2026)

 Licensing regimeCEMAC Regulation No. 04/18/CEMAC/UMAC/COBAC on Payment Services (21 December 2018, in force 1 January 2019); Cameroon Ministry of Finance Decision No. 00000337/MINFI (28 February 2024); supervised by BEAC (central bank), COBAC (regional banking commission), and MINFICountry index 76 · B+